Activity holidays for families

 Read more: Trips on water to float your boat.

-Coasteering is perfect for teenage family adventure holidays.
+Coasteering is perfect for family adventure holidays.
 You explore the coastline by scrambling, swimming and jumping in.
-You're kitted out with wetsuit, gloves, boots, helmet and buoyancy aid.
+You're kitted out with a wetsuit, gloves, boots, helmet and buoyancy aid.
 It's essential to go with a qualified guide to keep you safe and to make sure you don't damage the shoreline or disturb wildlife.

 Read more: Thrilling coasteering adventures.